codophilic/Learn-ReactJS/About.md

 ### Class Components

 - Class-based components are JavaScript ES6 classes that extend from `React.Component`.
-They have access to state and lifecycle methods and are traditionally used when complex logic and state management are needed.
+They have access to state, `props` and lifecycle methods and are traditionally used when complex logic and state management are needed.
 - A class-based component must extend `React.Component` (or `React.PureComponent` for optimized rendering).
 - They include a `render()` method, which returns JSX elements.
 - Lets create a new tab as `TextFilters` on our Navigation bar using class based component.